ndf-zz/metarace-roadmeet/README.md

 Following an automated install, you may need to log out and back in for the menu entries to be properly updated.

+Debugging messages are appended to ~/.xsession-errors, view with tail:

+	$ tail -f ~/.xsession-errors

 ## System-Specific Preparation